2023 Aston by-election: Candidate selections

 On 17 February 2023, the ALP selected Mary Doyle as its candidate for the by-election.
 She had been the party's candidate against Tudge at the 2022 federal election and won preselection unopposed.

 On 21 February 2023, the Liberal Party selected Roshena Campbell as its candidate for the by-election.
 She was selected by the state party's administration committee, a decision taken to avoid the lengthy process of a members' ballot given the relatively short timeframe of the election.
-If elected, Campbell would be the first female Indian-Australian MP from the Liberal Party.
-Other candidates for Liberal Party preselection included former state Liberal MP Cathrine Burnett-Wake, former Knox City mayor Emanuele Cicchiello, and oncologist and writer Ranjana Srivastava, who was endorsed by former premier Jeff Kennett.
+If she was elected, Campbell would have been the first female Indian-Australian MP from the Liberal Party.
+Other candidates for Liberal Party preselection included former state Liberal MP Cathrine Burnett-Wake, former Knox City mayor Emanuele Cicchiello, and oncologist and writer Ranjana Srivastava, who was endorsed by former premier of Victoria Jeff Kennett and former Minister for Health and Aged Care Greg Hunt.
+News of Tudge's resignation had also prompted speculation that former treasurer Josh Frydenberg, who lost his seat of Kooyong at the 2022 election, would seek the Liberal Party endorsement for the by-election.
+However, Frydenberg declined to seek re-election, having since moved to the private sector.
+Frydenberg endorsed Roshena Campbell.

-Neither Campbell nor Doyle live in the seat of Aston.
+At the time of their preselections, neither Campbell nor Doyle lived in the seat of Aston.
+Campbell lived in the inner-city suburb of Brunswick.
+She rented a property in the electorate and had promised to move to the electorate if elected.
+Doyle lived in the suburb of Mitcham, located in the nearby Deakin electorate.

+The Australian Greens selected environmental engineer Angelica Di Camillo who had stood for the Greens in Rowville for the 2022 Victorian state election.
+She grew up in Rowville.

 Key dates

-Key dates in relation to the by-election are:
+The key dates in relation to the by-election were: